F1- Top Drivers of the Season So Far | FOX Sports Asia

 The Monegasque has excelled on Saturdays, delivering stunning qualifying laps to make regular Q2 and Q3 appearances.

 At a chaotic Azerbaijan Grand Prix, he kept his cool to bring his Sauber home in sixth place and score his first points of the season.
-The Formula 1 rookie is able to hold his own on the track even when battling the likes of Fernando Alonso.
+The Formula 1 rookie has shown he is able to hold his own on the track even when battling the likes of Fernando Alonso.

 It is no doubt that Charles Leclerc has a bright future in the sport.
 He is still learning and growing, which is why Sauber is the perfect place for him at the moment.